-The Sims are an integral part of any gamer's collection.
+The Sims is an integral part of any gamer's collection.
 Who doesn't love a game that lets you play God?
-From its humble beginnings to it's copious updates and expansions, players are able to create families, build houses, and rule their own little world... or at least that what they're supposed to do.
+From its humble beginnings to its copious updates and expansions, players are able to create families, build houses, and rule their own little world... or at least that's what they're supposed to do.

 The party room had dance floors, plenty of food, music and a nice sports car parked in the middle.
 What could go wrong?